brianmueller/codecode/session3/README.md

 * Can use with C, Python, HTML, CSS, JavaScript, Java, SQL and others
 * Tools like check50, submit50, style50 installed
 * No need to for students to learn git commands
+* Includes AI Duck to give students hints on how to get started, debug, etc.

 ## Check50
 * Create custom checks for text based programming